How to Fill Out an MV-104 in New York

 If you were injured in a motorcycle or car accident, we will file your MV-104 for you at no charge.

 If you were NOT injured, we cannot file your MV-104.
-But if you were NOT injured, you do not need a personal injury lawyer and you can either fill out and file the MV104 report yourself or don’t bother to file it.
+But if you were NOT injured, you can either fill out and file the MV104 report yourself or don’t bother to file it.
 See the above paragraph, “What Will Happen If I Don’t or Didn’t File an MV-104 Accident Report in New York?”

 Continue reading below this section